Dr. Arnel Banaga Salgado

 As an educator, Dr. Arnel is always involved in various committees such as: teaching and learning, student affairs, research, examination and vetting as well as faculty development.
 He always carried out all his tasks with high degree of enthusiasm and excellence.
 He wrote several books that include Psychology for Nurses published by McGraw-Hill Education and contributed on writing the Philippine contents for the Oxford Handbook of Nursing and Midwifery series.
 Dr. Arnel is a lifetime member of the Philippine Nurses association (PNA), the East Asia Forum of Nursing Scholars (EAFONS), Association of Deans of the Philippine Colleges of Nursing (ADPCN) and Association of Nursing Service Administration of the Philippines (ANSAP).
 He has presented research papers at national and international conferences held at Silliman University in the Philippines, Kaohsiung Medical University in Taiwan and other places.
 Dr. Arnel is also a school psychologist and a board certified teacher.
 Currently, he is serving as Editorial Board member in several international journals and book publishers.

-Because of his commitment to help in the improvement of himself professionally, he continued his post-doctoral studies eventually earning him a Certificate in Health Informatics from De La Salle University – Manila.
+Because of his commitment to help in the improvement of himself professionally, he continued his post-doctoral studies eventually earning him a Certificate in Health Informatics from with Distinction from the Health Institute of Informatics at De La Salle University – Manila.
 He is also training to be a cognitive behavioral therapist, hypnotherapist and special education needs and disability (SEND) specialist.
-Above all, he is credited as the founder of Functional Emotive Existential Therapy.
-On June 27, 2016, he was admitted as a full member of the American Psychological Association (APA) because of his contribution in research and psychometrics and on September 10, 2016, he was inducted to the Honor Society of Nursing, Sigma Theta Tau International (STTI).
+In 2016, he completed Doctor of Philosophy (Ph.D.) in Psychology by research and 2017, he was awarded his Doctor of Psychology (D. Psych) by the St. James the Elder University, Florida, USA.
+Dr. Arnel is credited as the founder of Functional Emotive Existential Therapy.
+On June 27, 2016, he was admitted as a full member of the American Psychological Association (APA) with membership on various APA Divisions.
+On September 10, 2016, he was inducted to the Honor Society of Nursing, Sigma Theta Tau International (STTI).
+Currently, he is serving as a member of STTI Technology Committee.